-The Telegraph in the UK reported on a study conducted by Bristol University exploring the connection between productivity and exercise.
+The Telegraph reported on a study conducted by Bristol University exploring the connection between productivity and exercise.
 Participants were asked to complete questionnaires about their mood, workload and performance on days they went to the gym compared to days they did not.
 79% said mental and interpersonal performance was better on days they exercised, and 74% said they managed their workload better.

 Numerous studies, like the one above, have concluded that exercise and workplace productivity go hand in hand.